UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 evolution of a two-dimensional grid of cells.
 In this exercise, you will refactor a Python program that implements Conway's Game of Life.
 The basic rules of the game of life are:

-1. Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.
+1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
-2. Any live cell with two or three live neighbors lives on to the next generation.
+2. Any live cell with two or three live neighbours lives on to the next generation.
-3. Any live cell with more than three live neighbors dies, as if by overpopulation.
+3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 The code has a bug related to the improper management of the program state, which you will fix.
 Refactor the code so that the `step`